What Is a Digital Nomad?

 The type of gear you need for your life as a digital nomad is specific to your current ideas.
-For example, a business owner will need different gear to a YouTuber.
+For example, a business owner will need different gear from a YouTuber.
 That said, there are some items that pretty much all nomads will need.

 First, you’ll need a great laptop that’s both fast and lightweight.
 It’ll need plenty of storage for all the pics and videos you’ll inevitably be taking.
 If you’re planning on recording your travels on your Instagram or social media, you’ll need your laptop with enough RAM to load a photo and video editing software.

-Another tech you’ll need is a power bank, an internet dongle, and a noise-canceling headset.
+Other tech you’ll need is a power bank, an internet dongle, and a noise-canceling headset.

-As for practical gear, a durable backpack with plenty of storage pockets, a travel first aid kit and accessories like nanodry towels, pillow cases and a capsule wardrobe.
+As for practical gear, a durable backpack with plenty of storage pockets, a travel first aid kit, and accessories like nano dry towels, pillowcases, and a capsule wardrobe.

 Decide how to travel

-Each travel method has different pros and cons in terms of cost, comfort and convenience.
+Each travel method has different pros and cons in terms of cost, comfort, and convenience.